 *Program details are subject to change.

-• At the core of the Civic Semester experience are five for-credit Tufts University courses.
+At the core of the Civic Semester experience are five for-credit Tufts University courses.
 Selected and designed specifically for the program, they give participants a strong academic context for the issues and communities they explore, and provide a foundation for their development into civic leaders.
-Instead of large first-year lectures, students enjoy the quintessential college seminar experience in which 10-12 students can engage in substantive discussions with their professors and with each other on issues like Latin American history and culture, civic engagement, and equity and social change.
+Instead of large first-year lectures, students enjoy the quintessential college seminar experience in which small groups of students can engage in substantive discussions with their professors and with each other on issues like Latin American history and culture, civic engagement, and equity and social change.

 The courses are: